 - The creation of Coastal Community's current Vision and Purpose, founded on its long-standing core Values.
-This framework has supported additional accomplishments including implementing innovative ways to deliver service across a variety of channels and extensive service expansion in South Vancouver Island, as well as financial innovations that have won national recognition - Aon Best Employers in Canada recognition (2010, 2011 & 2012) as well as a BC's Top Employer award for 2015 and 2016, and Great Place to Work® designation for 2020. - The introduction of innovative service delivery channels for members and clients, including new branching models, a member and client contact centre, and Interactive Teller Machine technology-the first of its kind on Vancouver Island
+This framework has supported additional accomplishments including implementing innovative ways to deliver service across a variety of channels and extensive service expansion in South Vancouver Island, as well as financial innovations that have won national recognition - Aon Best Employers in Canada recognition (2010, 2011 & 2012) as well as a BC's Top Employer award for 2015 and 2016 - Certified as a Great Place To WorkTM in 2019 and 2020, and being named to two GPTW feature lists in 2020 (Best Workplaces in BC and Best Workplaces in Financial Services & Insurance) - The introduction of innovative service delivery channels for members and clients, including new branching models, a member and client contact centre, and Interactive Teller Machine technology-the first of its kind on Vancouver Island

-Passionate about economic and community development, Adrian has served strategic leadership positions with various community and industry groups, including Credential Financial, Credential Asset Management and Credential Securities Inc., the Nanaimo Economic Development Corporation, Greater Nanaimo Chamber of Commerce, Regina Palliative Care, the Saskatchewan Advanced Technology Association, the Regina Regional Economic Development Authority's IT Cluster, the University of Regina's Building Dreams and Futures campaign, and the Canadian Information Productivity Awards (CIPA).
+Passionate about economic and community development, Adrian has served strategic leadership positions with various community and industry groups, including, CU CUMIS Wealth Holdings, Credential Financial, Credential Asset Management and Credential Securities Inc., the Nanaimo Economic Development Corporation, Greater Nanaimo Chamber of Commerce, Regina Palliative Care, the Saskatchewan Advanced Technology Association, the Regina Regional Economic Development Authority's IT Cluster, the University of Regina's Building Dreams and Futures campaign, and the Canadian Information Productivity Awards (CIPA).